Table of contents

 Seize the opportunity to stand out from your competitors by including a customized cover letter with your executive resume.
 Learning how to write a cover letter that showcases your personality can help persuade an employer that you’re the ideal candidate they’re seeking.

-To discover effective techniques for composing a cover letter that will secure you an interview, explore our collection of HR-approved cover letter examples and guidelines on mastering the format.
+To discover effective techniques for composing a cover letter that will secure you an interview, explore our collection of HR-approved cover letter examples.

 -